Container Scanning

 Support for Custom Certificate Authorities

-Support for custom certificate authorities was introduced in the following versions:
+Support for custom certificate authorities for Trivy was introduced in version 4.0.0.

 Make GitLab container scanning analyzer images available inside your Docker registry